 The ALR hearing and the procedures surrounding it are set out in the State and federal case law, the Texas Transportation Code, the Texas Administrative Code, and the Rules of practice before the State Office of Administrative Hearings (SOAH).
 SOAH hires lawyers as administrative judges to hear administrative disputes in civil as opposed to criminal proceedings.
 In the ALR context the hearings, even though the Department of Public Safety hires and provides "prosecutors" for them, are civil proceedings dealing with the license suspension issues arising in the course of DWI arrests.
 These are very technical hearings.
 Your education level is irrelevant here, and unless you practice DWI law regularly you will not understand these hearings!
 The laws and procedures change randomly based upon court cases and alterations in administrative laws.
 Even experienced lawyers must strive to keep up with these changes.
-You need an experienced DWI lawyer to help you.
+You need an experienced DWI lawyer in San Antonio to help you.

 Many States such as Texas have "implied consent" laws, meaning that when you obtain a drivers license you contractually agree to provide a specimen of breath or blood at an officer's request when that request is made according to the laws set out above.
 If the Department's prosecutors can prove that the arrestee refused or failed a breath test or blood test when properly requested and after a legal arrest, the administrative judge will authorize the Department to suspend the license for the statutory period.